Shirley C. Strum

 Shirley Carol Strum (born September 11, 1947) is a primatologist, conservationist and author.
 In 1972, as a graduate student, she began a study of olive baboons (papio anubis) in Kenya that is ongoing and among the longest wildlife field studies on record.
 Her findings changed scientific and popular perceptions of baboons by testing assumptions about the male and female dominance hierarchies, male aggression, social conduct and troop structure, and the baboon mind.
 Strum became convinced that baboons think tactically and possess the ability to make good and even bad decisions—ideas once viewed as unorthodox, now considered mainstream.
-She is emerita professor of anthropology at UC San Diego and teaches each spring, but lives mainly in Kenya and remains active in the Uaso Nigiro Baboon Project.
+She is emerita professor of anthropology at UC San Diego and teaches each spring, but lives mainly in Kenya where she remains active in the Uaso Nigiro Baboon Project.

 Biography

 Strum was born in Stuttgart, Germany, to parents who survived Nazi concentration camps.
 She is an only child.
 When she was 5, the family relocated to San Diego as naturalized U.S. citizens.
 In 1965, Strum enrolled at U.C.
 Berkeley, where a lecture course taught by anthropologist Sherwood Washburn, "the father of modern primatology," inspired her to pursue a career in primate science.
 Washburn became a mentor, while Phyllis Dolhinow served as her thesis advisor.
-She received her doctorate in physical anthropology in 1976.
-Her thesis work on baboon hunting was featured in Science magazine.
+She received her doctorate in physical anthropology in 1976; Science magazine featured her thesis work on baboon hunting.
 She accepted a teaching offer from U.C.
 San Diego that accommodated her ongoing field study in Kenya.

 In 1983, Strum married David "Jonah" Western, known for his conservation work in the larger Amboseli ecosystem.
 They have two children.
-In 2001, Strum underwent an aggressive surgical procedure to fix a debilitating back problem which had threatened to end her career in the field.
+In 2001, Strum underwent an aggressive surgical procedure to fix a debilitating back problem which threatened to end her career in the field.